isaksamsten/briljant/README.md

     // Logistic regression requires a Frame
     Storage<Frame, Target> storage = sis.read(Frame.FACTORY, BasicTarget.FACTORY);

-    // Logistic regression does not support missing values, and data should be normalized Transformer<Matrix, Target> normalize = PipelineTransformer.of(
+    // Logistic regression does not support missing posterior, and data should be normalized Transformer<Matrix, Target> normalize = PipelineTransformer.of(
         new RemoveIncompleteCases(), new MinMaxNormalizer());